 Net cash provided by operating activities was RMB123.9 million (US\$19.0 million) in 2017.
 The difference between net cash provided by operating activities and our net income of RMB93.2 million (US\$14.3 million) was mainly due to RMB5.8 million (US\$0.9 million) in share-based compensation, as well as the effect of changes in working capital of RMB23.9 million (US\$3.7 million).
-The changes in working capital were mainly due to a RMB218.6 million (US\$33.6 million) increase in accounts payable, a RMB43.1 million (US\$6.6 million) increase in accrued expenses and other liabilities, and a RMB19.3 million (US\$3.0 million) increase in advances from customers, partially offset by a RMB204.5 million (US\$31.4 million) increase in accounts receivable from a related party and a RMB26.6 million (US\$4.1 million) increase in inventories.
+The changes in working capital were mainly due to a RMB218.6 million (US\$33.6 million) increase in accounts payable, a RMB43.1 million (US\$6.6 million) increase in accrued expenses and other liabilities, and a RMB19.3 million (US\$3.0 million) increase in advances from customers, partially offset by a RMB204.5 million (US\$31.4 million) increase in accounts receivable from a related party, a RMB26.6 million (US\$4.1 million) increase in inventories and a RMB25.8 million (US\$4.0 million) increase in other receivables from related parties.
 The increases in accounts payable, advances from customers, and inventories were due to the rapid growth of our business.
 The accounts receivable from a related party represent sales receivable of smart water purifiers and accessories to Xiaomi, the increase of which reflected the growth of our sales to Xiaomi.

 Net cash provided by operating activities was RMB15.5 million in 2016.
-The difference between net cash provided by operating activities and our net income of RMB16.3 million was mainly due to a RMB33.1 million increase in accounts receivable from a related party, and a RMB7.4 million increase in prepaid expenses and other current assets, partially offset by RMB10.6 million in share-based compensation, as well as from the effect of changes in working capital of RMB12.0 million.
-The changes in working capital were mainly due to a RMB12.1 million increase in accounts payable and a RMB11.2 million increase in accounts payable and other liabilities.
+The difference between net cash provided by operating activities and our net income of RMB16.3 million was mainly due to the effect of changes in working capital of RMB12.0 million, partially offset by RMB10.6 million in share-based compensation.
+The changes in working capital were mainly due to a RMB33.1 million increase in accounts receivable from a related party, and a RMB7.4 million increase in prepaid expenses and other current assets, partially offset by a RMB12.1 million increase in accounts payable and a RMB11.2 million increase in accounts payable and other liabilities.
 The increase in accounts payable was due to the growth of our business.
 The accounts receivable from a related party represent sales receivable of water purifiers and accessories to Xiaomi, the increase of which reflected the growth of our sales to Xiaomi.